hypercore-one/znn_walletapi_csharp/README.md

 A node client needs to be configured in order to interact with the Zenon Network.

 The node client can either connect a local Zenon Node or connect an external node.
 It is highly recommended to setup and use a local [Zenon Node](https://github.com/zenon-network/go-zenon) in a production environment.
+Setup instructions can be found [here](https://forum.hypercore.one/t/how-to-setup-a-public-node/422).

 **Configuration**